TruebitProtocol/truebit-eth/README.md

 source /emsdk/emsdk_env.sh
 bash startup.sh
 ```
-You can terminate IPFS at any time by typing `ipfs shutdown`.
+You may wish to [connect with Geth](#Connecting-with-Geth) before executing the above commands as then `startup.sh` can connect your IPFS node to other registered IPFS nodes on the Truebit network.
+Check `ipfs-connect.log` for logged connection results.
+Note that one can terminate an IPFS connection at any time by typing `ipfs shutdown`.

 Geth requires a more nuanced setup relative to IPFS.
 Below we'll connect to Truebit on the Görli testnet.
 As we shall see, connecting to Ethereum mainnet is quite similar.
-Truebit OS automatically detects which blockchain network Geth is connected to (Görli testnet or Ethereum mainnet).
+Truebit OS automatically detects the blockchain network to which Geth is connected (either Görli testnet or Ethereum mainnet).

 #### Initializing accounts